devShamim/formgent/readme.txt

 We’re always improving FormGent to meet the needs of our users.
 Got feature suggestions?
 Let us know through our Feedback Form.
 Together, we’ll make FormGent even better!

 === OTHER AMAZING PRODUCTS FROM wpWAX ===
-👉 [Directorist](https://wordpress.org/plugins/directorist/) – Createany kind of directory websites and classified ads listing sites with ease.
+👉 [Directorist](https://wordpress.org/plugins/directorist/) – Create any kind of directory websites and classified ads listing sites with ease.

 👉 [HelpGent](https://wordpress.org/plugins/helpgent/) – Your Ultimate Help Agent for Video, Voice, and Text Messaging with Screen Record Facility